20 products under $20 to organize your home office | CNN Underscored

 Songmics 3-Tier Rolling Cart ($19.99; amazon.com)

-A 3-tier rolling cart is a favorite of organizers and small-space design experts who love the slim footprint, deep storage compartments and portability.
-In a home office, this cart can be used to store files, or hobby supplies — or as one organizing expert we talked to uses hers for, a printer station to keep cartridges, cords and printer paper organized.
+A three-tier rolling cart is a favorite of organizers and small-space design experts who love the slim footprint, deep storage compartments and portability.
+In a home office, this cart can be used to store files or hobby supplies — or, as one organizing expert we talked to uses hers for, a printer station to keep cartridges, cords and printer paper organized.

-Hongdream Wall Mount Pegboard ($11.99; amazon.com)
+Hongdream Wall-Mount Pegboard ($11.99; amazon.com)

 The desk itself isn’t the only available storage space — Hoffman says to consider the space above, next to and below the desk as a place to create extra storage.
 She also offers this helpful tip: “For people who can’t install anything on their walls, leaning pegboards or magnetic boards with corresponding storage accessories help get a lot of items up off the desk and into a more out-of-the-way location.”